chromium/chromium/docs/security/shepherd.md

   there (please keep an eye out for any special flags and debug vs release).
   Hopefully, this will cause ClusterFuzz to reproduce and bisect the bug.
 If
   not:
-    * Set a provisional severity of High, assuming this causes renderer memory corruption.
+    * Set a provisional severity of High (S1), assuming this causes renderer memory corruption.
-    * Set a provisional `FoundIn` of the current Extended Stable.
+    * Set a provisional `Found In` of the current Extended Stable.
     * Assign it to the current [V8 Sheriff](https://goto.google.com/current-v8-sheriff) with
-      a comment explaining that the severity and `FoundIn` are provisional.
+      a comment explaining that the severity and `Found In` are provisional.
       Note that V8 CHECK failure crashes can have security implications, so don't triage it yourself.
     * If for any reason you need to discuss the bug with a particular V8 contact,